teropikala/caselabel/README.md

 ## How to Use

 1. Pick your Makpac case size.
 Smaller cases have less label space; you may choose to show either the tool name or your contact details on the smallest sizes.
 2. Select the tool model.
-This will prefill the label with the correct tool name.
+This will prefill the label with the correct tool information.
 3. Optionally add owner name, contact details, and extra notes.
 4. Click “Download PDF” to export a print‑ready label.